JoshiBhuwan/rusted-chain/README.md

-# lang-rain
+# Rusted Chain

-lang-rain is a Rust-powered LLM agent framework for Python.
+Rusted Chain is a Rust-powered LLM agent framework for Python.
 It combines the performance of Rust with the usability of Python, providing a LangChain-compatible API for building AI agents.

 ## Features